Policy Concerning Access to Records

 - verify any information or statement provided as part of your application; and

-At the time of application, you would be asked to acknowledge that:
+At the time of application, you will be asked to acknowledge that:

 - an admission granted based on incomplete, incorrect, or false information contained in your application or supporting documents may be revoked at the sole discretion of the University.
-The University reserves the right to revoke admission at any time.
+The University reserves the right to revoke admission at any time; and

-- if admitted to McGill University, you would be bound by the statutes, rules, regulations, and policies in place from time to time at McGill University and at the faculty or faculties in which you would be registered, including those policies contained in the University calendars and related fee documents.
-You would undertake to observe all such statutes, rules, regulations, and policies.
+- if admitted to McGill University, you will be bound by the statutes, rules, regulations, and policies in place from time to time at McGill University and at the faculty or faculties in which you will be registered, including those policies contained in the University calendars and related fee documents.
+You will undertake to observe all such statutes, rules, regulations, and policies.
 Your obligations would commence with your registration and terminate in accordance with the University's statutes, regulations, and policies.